 MLA attacked at wedding in Karnataka

 The attacker has been identified as Farhaan Pasha, aged about 25 years.
-As Sait was seated at the function, Pasha attacked him with a knife and tried to escape, when he was caught by the people at the venue and later handed over to the police.
+As Sait was seated at the function, Pasha attacked him and tried to escape but was caught by those at the venue and later handed over to the police.

 The incident has been caught on video at the event.
-Pasha is being interrogated, police officials said.
+Pasha is being interrogated, police added..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)